iontodirel/40A_Smart_Switch/README.md

-# 40a_smart_switch
+# 40A Smart Switch Analog Subsystem
-The analog subsystem of a smart analog switch
+The analog subsystem of a 40A smart analog switch.